Technologicat/spacemacs.d/README.md

 We provide `C-M-S-u` and `C-M-S-r` also as `s-u` and `s-r`, respectively, because the `C-M-S-` variant is reserved in Linux Mint (unicode input and screen recording, respectively), while the `s-` variant is reserved in Windows (accessiblity settings and run command, respectively), which may still be relevant in corporate environments.

 **CAUTION**: The undo-and-correct-interactively feature of `<f8> S-<f8>` requires the corrected word still to be on the screen in order to work correctly.
-This limitation is because the flyspell overlay is deleted when a correction is accepted, and `undo-tree-undo` to remove the correction does not restore the overlay.
+This limitation is because the flyspell overlay is deleted when a correction is accepted, and `undo` to remove the correction does not restore the overlay.
 Thus, as a workaround, when you press `<f8> S-<f8>`, after performing the undo, we run `flyspell-region` for the text currently visible on screen (to restore the overlay) before invoking `flyspell-correct-previous` again.
 This is known to be slow for buffers with only a screenful of text in them (e.g. git commit messages).

 ## Some useful standard key bindings